-Say that a matrix A is m-by-n or $m \times n$ if has m rows and n columns.
+One says that a matrix A is m-by-n or $m \times n$ if it has m rows and n columns.

-We usually write A{ij} (pronounced "A, i, j") for the entry in the ith row and jth column of the matrix.

-Matrices are useful as a compact way of writing a linear system.
+We usually write A{ij} (pronounced "A, i, j") for the entry in the ith row and jth column of a matrix A. Matrices are useful as a compact way of writing a linear system.